SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-31-weekend-editrix-got-shot.md

 Nothing.

 <img src="{{ site.baseurl }}/images/2021-03-31-weekend-editrix-got-shot-boston-magazine.jpg" width="400" height="288" alt="Boston Magazine: tips for finding a vaccine slot" title="Boston Magazine: tips for finding a vaccine slot" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
-So I tried a hack I'd heard about from several sources, and which finally appeared in _Boston Magazine_. <sup id="fn1a">[[1]](#fn1)</sup>  (Of course, since it's now public, the 'hole' will almost certainly be patched, because everything is optimized to keep all of us maximally frustrated.)
+So I tried a hack I'd heard about from several sources, and which most recently appeared in _Boston Magazine_. <sup id="fn1a">[[1]](#fn1)</sup>  (Of course, since it's now public, the 'hole' will almost certainly be patched, because everything is optimized to keep all of us maximally frustrated.)
 Here's the trick, in broad outline, to coax a vaccine